luizbgomide/sovereign/rules.md

 Healers can patch up victims in a hurry at a cost to their physical resilience.
 By spending one minute patching up an ally with a [healer’s kit](/equipment#healers-kit), heal `1d6`+[Heal](#heal) points of damage.
 Each such application adds one [System Strain](#system-strain) to the target.
 First aid restores HP to a [Frail](#frail) target, but it cannot remove their Frailty.

-One [Turn](#turn) is enough time for a healer to apply as much first aid as is wanted to the rest of their party.
+One [Turn](#turn) is enough time for a healer to apply as much first aid as is wanted to their party.

 ### System Strain